The Missing Cross to Purity

 and disobey the word of God in their hearts and mouths;

-though they may profess the scriptures from the beginning of Genesis to the end of Revelation.
+from the beginning of Genesis to the end of Revelation.

 Neither does that birth know the scriptures,